Rockchapel GAA: 1970s

-The 1980s and early 1990s
+1980s and early 1990s

-In 1985 the Junior Championship was won when Kiskeam were defeated in the final played in Boherbue.
+In 1985, the Junior Championship was won when Kiskeam were defeated in the final played in Boherbue.
 This was followed with victory in the 1986 Examiner Cup final when we defeated Kanturk 1–12 to 1–7.
 After victories over Boherbue, Newmarket and Kiskeam in the Championship, Rockchapel qualified for the final against Kanturk which was played in Dromtariffe on 27 September.
 Rockchapel scored 2–6 to 1–8 to win the Duhallow title for the fifth time in their history.
 In the County Championship they defeated Kilmichael and Urhan before Rockchapel came to face Carbery Rangers in the County Junior Football final played in Inchigeela on 29 November.
 After a close match, Rockchapel were victorious 2–9 to 1–4.

 In 1988, their first year in the Intermediate football championship, they reached the semi-final of the league and were defeated by the eventual champions Kilshannig in the semi-final of the championship.

-In 1989 the club won the Intermediate Football Championship and League finals, with the team captained by Joe Carroll and trained by Pat Curtin, with selectors Den O'Mahony and Seanie Piggott.
-On winning the Intermediate Football Championship the club defeated Fermoy by 3 points at Buttevant, Nemo Rangers by a point at Mourneabbey and accounted for Naomh Abán by 3 points in Dromtariffe at the semi-final and Mallow after a replay in the final.
-In 1990 the team competed in the Senior ranks, losing to Carrigdhoun.
+In 1989 the club won the Intermediate Football Championship and League finals.
+On winning the Intermediate Football Championship, the club defeated Fermoy by 3 points at Buttevant, Nemo Rangers by a point at Mourneabbey and accounted for Naomh Abán by 3 points in Dromtariffe at the semi-final and Mallow after a replay in the final.
+In 1990, the team competed in the Senior ranks, losing to Carrigdhoun.
 The club re-graded to intermediate in 1991 and re-graded to Junior grade in 1993.

-Mid to Late 1990s and 2000s
+Mid 1990s and 2000s

-In 1996 Rockchapel won the Examiner Cup and the club's next big success was the Duhallow Junior football championship in 2001 defeating Boherbue in the final.
-The same year Rockchapel were knocked out of the County Championship at the quarter final stage by Imokilly Champions Cloyne.
+In 1996, Rockchapel won the Examiner Cup and the club's next big success was the Duhallow Junior football championship in 2001 defeating Boherbue in the final.
+The same year Rockchapel were knocked out of the County Championship at the quarter-final stage by Imokilly Champions Cloyne.

 Rockchapel have won the Duhallow Junior A Football Championship seven times in total.
 Rockchapel lost the 2009 and 2011 Duhallow Junior A Football Championship finals to Kanturk.
-They last won this competition in 2012, defeating Millstreet in the Final.
+They last won this competition in 2012, defeating Millstreet in the final.